top of page

 Röntgen’s discovery was groundbreaking.
 For the first time, physicians had a non-invasive method to observe the internal condition of their patients. (image source: https://suindependent.com/)

-These rays have since become one of the most popular diagnostic tools.
-X-ray imaging is a convenient, simple, and inexpensive method.
-It can easily display bone fractures, dark patches in the lungs, or a gut perforation.
-But that’s pretty much it: a multitude of problems remain invisible.
-Moreover, an X-ray image is just a two-dimensional shadow of a three-dimensional object.
-One needs a lot of imagination to understand what is really happening inside the body from those overlapping shadows of varying density.
+X-ray imaging quickly became one of the most popular diagnostic tools.
+It’s convenient, simple, and inexpensive.
+X-rays can easily display bone fractures, dark patches in the lungs, or gut perforations.
+However, many problems remain invisible.
+An X-ray image is merely a two-dimensional shadow of a three-dimensional object.
+It takes a lot of imagination to understand what is truly happening inside the body from those overlapping shadows of varying density.

-Later in the 20th century, radiologists started using computer tomography (CT).
-"Tomo" means "slice" or "layer" in Greek.
-CT produces pictures of multiple "slices" of the human body that are merged into a single image by a computer.
-Seeing several shadows rather than one makes it possible to visualize many internal organs and their pathological changes, such as tumors or hemorrhages.
+Later in the 20th century, radiologists began using computer tomography (CT).
+The term "tomo" means "slice" or "layer" in Greek.
+CT produces images of multiple "slices" of the human body, which are then merged into a single image by a computer.
+This method allows us to visualize many internal organs and their pathological changes, such as tumors or hemorrhages.

 An early X-ray machine.